JSTOR-Labs/plant-humanities/Peony.md

 <param ve-plant-specimen eid="Q163076" max="1">
 <param ve-plant-specimen eid="Q163018" max="1">

-More than a millennium later in 1644, and a testament to peony’s long history as an important medicinal simple, a high <span id="Q956781">Ming</span> illustrated herbal [QID], _Bencao tupu_ 本草圖譜, beautifully depicted _P. lactiflora_, also known as common Chinese garden peony.
+More than a millennium later in 1644, and a testament to peony’s long history as an important medicinal simple, a high <span id="Q9903">Ming</span> illustrated <span id="Q6165948">herbal</span>, _Bencao tupu_ 本草圖譜, beautifully depicted _P. lactiflora_, also known as common Chinese garden peony.
 According to the herbal, _P. lactiflora_ was used to treat gynecological symptoms including hot flashes and irregular menstrual cycles.
-It was also used in the treatment of high blood pressure and inflammation.[<![if !supportFootnotes]>[2]<![endif]>](#_ftn2) The compound Chinese character “Shaoyao” for _P. lactiflora_, written in the top right corner of the image, reveals the plant’s importance in medicine.
+It was also used in the treatment of high blood pressure and inflammation.
+The compound Chinese character “Shaoyao” for _P. lactiflora_, written in the top right corner of the image, reveals the plant’s importance in medicine.
 The first character “shao” is the term referring to the peony plant, while the second character “yao” means medicine.
-Thus, shaoyao means “the medicine made from peony.”[<![if !supportFootnotes]>[3]<![endif]>](#_ftn3) (_Wellcome Bencao image, zoom in on characters_)
+Thus, shaoyao means “the medicine made from peony.”

 **Peony in Western Medicine**